GLOBAL MARKETS-European stocks set for biggest quarterly drop since 2020 | Headlines

 GLOBAL MARKETS-European stocks set for biggest quarterly drop since 2020

-European stocks were little changed on Thursday, holding near recent one-month highs but set for the biggest quarterly drop since the start of 2020, while oil prices fell and eastern Ukraine braced for fresh attacks.
+European stocks edged lower on Thursday and were set for their biggest quarterly drop since the start of 2020, while oil prices fell and eastern Ukraine braced for fresh attacks.

+The MSCI World Equity index was down 0.3% on the day , while Europe's STOXX 600 eased 0.2% to sit just below a one-month high hit on Tuesday.
+European indexes strengthened earlier in the week as investor sentiment became more positive about Ukraine peace talks.
+But optimism petered out after Ukrainian President Volodymyr Zelenskiy said that no quick resolution is expected and the country prepared for new Russian attacks.

+The STOXX 600 was on track for a 5.8% drop in the first quarter of 2022, its biggest quarterly fall since it plunged 23% in the first three months of 2020.
+U.S. stock futures pointed to a slightly more upbeat Wall Street session, but the S&P 500 was still set for its first quarterly drop in two years.

 Commodity-linked currencies such as the Norwegian crown were down .
-Gold edged lower, but was still set for its biggest quarterly rise since September 2020.
+Gold edged lower, but was still set for its biggest quarterly rise since the third quarter of 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)